eslint/eslint/docs/src/extend/index.md

 ---

-This guide is intended for those who wish to:
+This guide is intended for those who wish to extend the functionality of ESLint.

-* Contribute code to ESLint
-* Create their own rules for ESLint

-In order to work with ESLint as a developer, it's recommended that:
+In order to extend ESLint, it's recommended that:

 * You know JavaScript, since ESLint is written in JavaScript.
 * You have some familiarity with Node.js, since ESLint runs on it.
 * You're comfortable with command-line programs.
-* You understand unit tests and why they're important.

 If that sounds like you, then continue reading to get started.